Short-Term Load Forecasting Using AMI Data: Experimental Setup

-In \cite{kell2018segmenting}, the authors employed four different machine learning algorithms to forecast load for clusters of consumers in the Ireland dataset.
-We use their proposed method for clustering consumers into different number of clusters and forecast their loads using \textsc{fmf} and compare the forecasting error with the best and recommended method by \cite{kell2018segmenting}.
+We also compare \textsc{fmf} with the methods proposed in~\cite{lusis2017short} and ~\cite{kell2018segmenting}.
+In~\cite{lusis2017short}, the authors reported household level \textsc{stlf} results on the Australia dataset using four different machine learning algorithms.
+We apply \textsc{fmf} on the same dataset (with the same train-test split and settings) and report forecasting accuracy (using the same error metrics).
+In~\cite{kell2018segmenting}, the authors employed four machine learning models to forecast loads for clusters of consumers for the Ireland dataset.
+We use their method for clustering consumers into clusters and forecast their loads using \textsc{fmf} and compare the forecasting error with the best and recommended method by~\cite{kell2018segmenting}.

-A method for \textsc{stlf} at individual households is proposed in \cite{shi2018deep}.
-However, we do not make comparison with it due to the unavailability of the dataset and code.
-Similarly, we do not compare \textsc{fmf} with the so-called Persistent Forecast (\textsc{pf}) because this comparison is not applicable in our settings.
-The \textsc{pf} is applied in the scenario where only one hour ahead forecasting is required.
-In that case, previous hour load value is taken as the forecasted value while we are predicting hourly load for next $6$ months.
-Recently, a method for hourly residential electricity load forecasting is proposed in \cite{zhang2020novel}.
-As this paper is yet to be published and came to our attention after the completion of our manuscript, that is why we have not compared \textsc{fmf} with the method proposed in \cite{zhang2020novel}.